 Q: How did the build evolve over time?
 Any major revisions or lessons along the way?

-A: This car started its life as a race car years ago when it was raced in the one lap of America by Danny Popp.
-My dad purchased the car 15+ years ago as a relatively stock corvette with a cage in it.
-Over the years he built the engine, upgrade the brakes, drivetrain and suspension.
+A: This car started its life as a race car years ago when it was raced in the One Lap of America by Danny Popp.
+My dad purchased the car 15+ years ago as a relatively stock Corvette with a cage in it.
+Over the years he built the engine, upgraded the brakes, drivetrain, and suspension.
 He used it over the years to scratch the track day itch.
-Three years ago the exhaust broke and melted the leaf spring on the car and I fixed the car and started to prepare it for GLTC.
-Over the past few years I’ve rebuilt the car multiple times upgrading ECUs, the drivetrain a few times, replacing the engine, cooling, suspension, roll cage... almost everything completely!
+Three years ago, the exhaust broke and melted the leaf spring on the car, and I fixed the car and started to prepare it for GLTC.
+Over the past few years, I’ve rebuilt the car multiple times, upgrading ECUs, the drivetrain a few times, replacing the engine, cooling, suspension, roll cage... almost everything completely!

 Q: What’s your favorite modification and why?